codzilla01/IP-Converter-V3.1/README.md

-# 💣 DDoS - Ragimat
+# 💣 D.DoS - Ragimat
 Advanced tool for DDOS attacks with an easy -to -use graphical interface, with an integrated protection system that guarantees the operation of the tool only on licensed devices.

 * The tool is associated with only one device.